moeinhe83/Exercises-part-1-13/README.md

 Program Description ===> 13th Exercise

-Example ===> Write a Program That Displays The Maximum value And The Minimum value Of The following values:
+Example ===> Write A Program That Displays The Maximum value And The Minimum value Of The following values:

 A => number = (1, 2, 3, 4, 5, 6, 7, 8, 9, 10)